Rambalac/ACDDokanNet/Readme.md

 ![Sample](/images/Amazon Cloud Drive as real drive.png)

-Login is done via default browser, so application itself can not get your login and password, and if you already logged into Amazon Cloud Drive you dont need to enter anything, just click a button.
+Login is done via default browser, so application itself can not get your login and password, and if you already logged into Amazon Cloud Drive you don't need to enter anything, just click a button.

 Pros
 ----